-- (1) All entries are subject to the Society's male and female warranties. - (2) From Stirling October sale 2020 all cattle entered must be performance recorded through Breedplan. - (3) From January 2022 it will be a requirement that all entries will be performance recorded bulls through Breedplan for all sales under the auspices of the society. - (3) Members who enter cattle for Sale in the Catalogue and who do not present their animals will be subject to such fines as determined by the Society's official auctioneers from time to time.
+- (1) All entries are subject to the Society's male and female warranties. - (2) From Stirling October sale 2020 all cattle entered must be performance recorded through Breedplan. - (3) From January 2022 it will be a requirement that all entries will be performance recorded bulls through Breedplan for all sales under the auspices of the society.

+(3) Members who enter cattle for Sale in the Catalogue and who do not present their animals will be subject to such fines as determined by the Society's official auctioneers from time to time.
 Reasonable grounds for withdrawal will, if accepted, eliminate the member from such a fine.

-- (4) Animals entered in the Catalogue must be offered for sale through the ring unless rejected by the Stewards or the Society-appointed Panel of Inspectors. - (4) Prize money will be forfeit on any prize-winning animal which is not sold in the official Pedigree Sale. - (5) Any Female which has been used as a donor for Ovum Transplant purposes must be declared. - (6) Any Female which has had a Caesarean operation must be declared. - (7) Retention of ova must be declared. - (8) Bull semen retention must be declared. - (9) The appointed Stewards have been instructed to reject any animal which is not controllable by normal means at any time whilst in the Show and Sale premises.
-Exhibitors are responsible for their cattle throughout the Show and Sale period of the breed. - (10) All cattle presented may be subject to inspection for identity, veterinary approval suitable standard, and weighing and measuring by officers appointed by the Society prior to the event at a time to be advertised. - (11) Any doubt on identity will automatically debar an animal from the show and sale.
-If the vet considers the animal to be carrying a heritable genetic or phenotypic condition which in his opinion is detrimental to the integrity of the breed then that animal will automatically be debarred from the Show and Sale and the Society will not register any progeny from that animal. - (12) As from January 2011 cattle entered for all official Society sales centres must come from herds which are BVD accredited, in which case, such animals will require to be BVD vaccinated within twelve months prior to the date of the sale.
-If the animals entered are not BVD accredited herds then they will require to be tested for BVD antigen and vaccinated against BVD prior to the sale.
-Furthermore, all cattle entered must come from herds which are annually testing for Johnes disease in a CHeCS Approved Health Scheme or from Johnes accredited herds. - (13) The use of drugs is totally banned, as undernoted:- - 1) Preparation for Sale.
+(4) Animals entered in the Catalogue must be offered for sale through the ring unless rejected by the Stewards or the Society-appointed Panel of Inspectors.

+(4) Prize money will be forfeit on any prize-winning animal which is not sold in the official Pedigree Sale.

+(5) Any Female which has been used as a donor for Ovum Transplant purposes must be declared.

+(6) Any Female which has had a Caesarean operation must be declared.

+(7) Retention of ova must be declared.

+(8) Bull semen retention must be declared.

+(9) The appointed Stewards have been instructed to reject any animal which is not controllable by normal means at any time whilst in the Show and Sale premises.
+Exhibitors are responsible for their cattle throughout the Show and Sale period of the breed.

+(10) All cattle presented may be subject to inspection for identity, veterinary approval suitable standard, and weighing and measuring by officers appointed by the Society prior to the event at a time to be advertised.

+(11) Any doubt on identity will automatically debar an animal from the show and sale.
+If the vet considers the animal to be carrying a heritable genetic or phenotypic condition which in his opinion is detrimental to the integrity of the breed then that animal will automatically be debarred from the Show and Sale and the Society will not register any progeny from that animal.

+(12) All animals entered for Aberdeen-Angus Cattle Society Sales must come from herds which are members of a registered CHeCS health scheme and must have been testing for BVD and Johnes Disease for a minimum of 12 months.
+Sale animals must have an individual pen card that displays all relevant test results and current vaccination status supplied by the CHeCS accredited health scheme provider.

+- a) All animals must be individually blood tested no more than 3 months prior to the sale for BVD antigen unless coming from a herd which has accredited status.
+Accredited herds do not need individual animal tests. - b) All females whether from an accredited herd or not must be vaccinated against BVD to provide cover for the relevant period (ie, the sale date) relating to the type of vaccine.
+The vaccination date must be submitted to the relevant health scheme provider when the pen card is requested.
+It is recommended that the herd's vet be consulted on the vaccination of male sale animals. - c) Animals testing antigen positive (PI) for BVD will not be accepted for sale. - d) All animals must have a risk level for Johnes displayed on the pen card and this must be a minimum level 4. - e) The pen card must display the date of the last TB test and the testing interval (or completed as 'TB exempt' where applicable).
+The box must not be left blank - (13) The use of drugs is totally banned, as undernoted:-

+1) Preparation for Sale.